Cost Guide

 - Study desk or kitchen island (optional): S$1,500 to S$3,000

-What pushes the carpentry total up: door material (lacquer or veneer vs laminate), specialty hardware (lift-up Aventos doors, magic-corner pull-outs), tall pantries (above 2.1m), and any built-in appliances that need niche fabrication.
+What pushes the carpentry total up: door material (lacquer or veneer vs laminate — see our laminate guide for what holds up in Singapore humidity), specialty hardware (lift-up Aventos doors, magic-corner pull-outs), tall pantries (above 2.1m), and any built-in appliances that need niche fabrication.

 What keeps it down: laminate fronts, soft-close hardware as standard (don't pay extra for Blum or Hettich — it should be included), and avoiding handleless routed fronts where clip-on handles do the job.